To read Part One, please click here.

 “Please, Jo.
 I don’t want to make things any worse than they already are.”

-In the distance, the maids could be heard shouting “We know what you did!”
+In the distance, Ralph could be heard bellowing “I know what you did!”

 “What’s going on?”
 Josephine asked Vera.